-All eyes were on the University of Texas at Austin this week when The Tonight Show host Jimmy Fallon brought his show to the UT campus.
+All eyes were on the University of Texas at Austin last year when The Tonight Show host Jimmy Fallon brought his show to the UT campus.
 The host even prepared a special tribute to the school -- and the state of Texas as a whole -- with his unique spin on John Denver's "Thank God I'm a Country Boy."

 Read More: The 10 Best Television Shows Set in Texas